Ludwiggle/ipynb2docx/README.md

 # ipynb2docx

-Convert Juyter Notebooks to docx preserving LaTeX formatting.
+Convert Juyter Notebooks to docx preserving LaTeX math and overall formatting.
+The motivation of this project has been the absence of a direct converter that produces an accurate formatting when a jupyter notebook contains in a mixture of markdown, html and LaTeX.

 ## Requirements